-To put it simply, it does not make sense to incorporate many isolation exercises as part of a full-body workout, as they work individually on small muscle groups separately and disregard the supporting muscles.
+To put it simply, it does not make sense to incorporate many isolation exercises as part of a full-body workout, as they work primarily on small muscle groups separately and disregard the supporting muscles.

-Frequency – How often each week?
+Frequency – How often is it advisable to train weekly?